PPS-22-Scooby/pps-22-scooby.github.io/Writerside/topics/Valerio-Di-Zio.md

 The coordinator is the actor with which the various crawlers interact to determine whether they can visit a URL.
 This decision is based on URLs that have been previously visited and the restrictions specified in the robots.txt file, which lists the URLs that crawlers are not authorized to access.

-For the Coordinator component I've followed the Akka's [FSM design principle](https://doc.akka.io/docs/akka/current/typed/fsm.html) using the Behavior DSL.
+Coordinator has been designed with a recursive behavior.
+The behavior is unique (`idle()`): once a request from a crawler is handled the behavior is updated by providing the new list of links already visited.

-Is possible to define the following states:
+Is possible to identify the following message handler:
-- The `SetupRobots` state, called at application startup to allow the coordinator to have the updated list of "Disallow" links in the Robot.txt;
+- `SetupRobots`, called at application startup to allow the coordinator to have the updated list of "Disallow" links in the Robot.txt;
-- The `CheckPages` state, used when a *crawler* needs to know whether it can visit a URL and to update the list of those already visited during execution.
+- `CheckPages`, used when a *crawler* needs to know whether it can visit a URL and to update the list of those already visited during execution.

 ```Scala
   def idle(crawledUrls: Set[URL], blackList: Set[String]): Behavior[CoordinatorCommand] =